-These studies will enable you to identify a sequence of GHG reduction measures - the "GHG reduction pathway" - that will help you to reduce GHG emissions for community buildings by at least 50 percent within 10 years and by at least 80 percent (i.e., near net-zero GHG emissions) within 20 years.
+These studies will enable you to identify a sequence of GHG reduction measures-the "GHG reduction pathway"-that will help you to reduce emissions from community buildings by at least 50 percent within 10 years and at least 80 percent (i.e., near net-zero GHG emissions) within 20 years.
 Studies will consider your unique objectives and constraints (e.g., building use, capital budgets, equipment renewal cycles, etc.) and explore multiple optimization scenarios.